 Buffalo Man Arrested, Charged with Bank Robbery

-ROCHESTER, NY—The United States Attorney’s Office announced today that Jason Berg, 23, Buffalo, New York, was arrested and charged by criminal complaint with committing two bank robberies.
-The charges carry a maximum penalty of 20 years in prison, a $250,000 fine, or both.
+BUFFALO, NY—U.S. Attorney William J. Hochul Jr. announced today that Isaiah J. Brown, 27, of Buffalo, NY, was arrested and charged by criminal complaint with bank robbery.
+The charge carries a maximum penalty of 20 years in prison and a $250,000 fine.

-The criminal complaint is the result of a joint investigation by the Buffalo Police Department, under the direction of Commissioner Daniel Derenda, and the Federal Bureau of Investigation, under the direction of Acting Special Agent in Charge Richard M. Frankel.
+The criminal complaint is the result of an investigation by the Kenmore Police Department, under the direction of Chief Peter Breitnauer and the Federal Bureau of Investigation.

 The fact that a defendant has been charged with a crime is merely an accusation and the defendant is presumed innocent until and unless proven guilty.